EarnertoLearner/Intro-repository/README.md

 # Intro-repository
-Normal repository.
-This is the main repository readme file description This is just a normal intro.
-It should only have an edit or two in this particular case.
+This is the first of the changes made during the introduction.
+It went from the initial file to this now changed one, which coincides this the first branch added and then edited.